jarmstrongdbrx/data_entry_app/README.md

 - Dynamic Table Listing: Automatically fetches and displays all tables from the specified schema configured via environment vairables.
 - Editable Data Grid: Users can view and edit table data in a grid format, with support for adding new rows, updating existing ones, and deleting rows.
 - Automatic Timestamp Handling: The app automatically manages CreatedAt and UpdatedAt timestamps, setting them to the current time during inserts and updates.
-- Delete Functionality: Supports row deletion through a programmatic is_delete flag, ensuring seamless integration with the MERGE statement.
-Primary Key Detection: Dynamically fetches primary keys for each table to ensure proper data merging.
+- Primary Key Detection: Dynamically fetches primary keys for each table to ensure proper data merging.
 - Modern UI: Uses expanders for a clean, card-like layout, with read-only timestamp columns and hidden technical fields.

 ## Installation